pivot-access-ltd/bma-offline-docs/src/about-machines.md

 The enlistment scripts send information about the machine to the region API server, including the architecture, MAC address and other details.
 The API server, in turn, stores these details in the database.
 This information-gathering process is known as [automatic discovery or network discovery](/t/about-networking/nnnn#heading--about-network-discovery).

-After the enlistment process, MAAS places the machine in the 'Ready' state.
-'Ready' is a holding state for machines that are enlisted (or commissioned), waiting to be deployed when needed.

 Typically, the next step will be to commission the machine.
 As an alternative to enlistment, an administrator can add a machine manually.
 Typically this is done when enlistment doesn't work for some reason.
 Note that when you manually add a machine, MAAS automatically commissions the machine as soon as you've added it.

+After the commissioning process, MAAS places the machine in the ‘Ready’ state.
+‘Ready’ is a holding state for machines that are commissioned, waiting to be deployed when needed.

 [note]
 MAAS runs built-in commissioning scripts during the enlistment phase.
 When you commission a machine, any customised commissioning scripts you add will have access to data collected during enlistment.
 Follow the link above for more information about commissioning and commission scripts.